supremebeing7/scavenger/USER_STORIES.md

 ##INCOMPLETE
+* As a registered user, I want to mark a crawl as DONE if I've completed it.

 * As a registered user, I want to be able to edit or delete each place, all from the same screen.